aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/05-virtual-env.md

 === "JupyterLab Terminal"

     ```bash
-    $ ipython kernel install --name "{{cookiecutter.repo_name}}-conda-env" --user
+    $ ipython kernel install --name "{{cookiecutter.repo_name}}" --user
     ```

 - Refresh the page.

 - Open up the sample notebook provided under `notebooks/sample-pytorch-notebook.ipynb`.

-- Within each Jupyter notebook, you can select the kernel of specific `conda` environments that you intend to use by heading to the toolbar under
-  `Kernel` -> `Change Kernel...`.
+- Within each Jupyter notebook, you can select the kernel of specific `conda` environments that you intend to use by heading to the toolbar under `Kernel` -> `Change Kernel...`.

 ![Run:ai - JupyterLab Server Change Kernel](assets/screenshots/runai-jupyterlab-server-change-kernel.png)